ellacaffery/smart-store-caffery/README.md

 - Always pull (git pull origin main --rebase) before pushing changes to avoid conflicts.
 - Use descriptive commit messages to track progress.
 - If you get merge conflicts, resolve them manually and commit again.

+## P3 - Data Cleaning & Prepare for ETL

+Objectives
+- Employ Python pandas to perform some common cleaning and prep tasks.
+- Wrap this functionality into a reusable DataScrubber class.
+- Use Python unittest (from the Python Standard Library) to verify our DataScrubber class methods have been correctly defined and perform the necessary work correctly.
+- Finish the TODO items in the provided DataScrubber class.
+- Run the test data scrubber script to verify ALL tests pass 100%.
+- Use the DataScrubber class in your data prep script.

+Data Cleaning Process (using Python pandas)
+1. Initial Data Inspection and Profiling df.info(): Check data types and identify missing values. df.describe(): Get summary statistics for numerical columns. df.head() and df.sample(): Inspect the structure and sample of the data.
+2. Handle Missing Data
+Identify missing values: df.isnull().sum()
+Drop missing values: df.dropna()
+Fill missing values: df.fillna(value)
+3. Remove Duplicates
+Identify duplicates: df.duplicated()
+Drop duplicates: df.drop_duplicates()
+4. Filter or Handle Outliers
+Identify outliers: df.describe() and box plot visualization.
+Filter outliers: df[df['column'] < upper_bound]
+5. Data Type Conversion and Standardization
+Convert data types: df.astype()
+Parse dates: pd.to_datetime(df['column'])
+6. Standardize and Format Data
+Apply string formatting: df['column'].str.lower() and df['column'].str.strip()
+Rename columns: df.rename(columns={'old_name': 'new_name'})
+7. Column Management
+Drop unnecessary columns: df.drop(columns=['column']) Reorder columns: df = df[['col1', 'col2', ...]]
+8. Data Integration and Aggregation
+Merge data: pd.merge(df1, df2, on='key_column')
+Aggregate data: df.groupby().agg()

+ETL Preperation
+- Verify attribute names are clear with units for numerical traits.
+- Attribute names have been standardized where possible.
+- Verify all rows have the correct number of entries.
+- Verify all duplication has been removed.
+- Verify all bad, missing, or out of range records have been removed.
+- Verify each column adheres to the expected data type (e.g., dates are in date/time formats, identifiers like phone numbers are consistent).
+- Verify that collection and usage comply with relevant laws and regulations.